CSS3 Flexbox

 Flexbox consists of flex containers and flex items.

-A flex container is declared by setting the display property of an element to either flex (rendered as a block) or inline-flex(rendered as inline).
+A flex container is declared by setting the

 Inside a flex container there is one or more flex items.